MrPenguins/SUSTech-CS308-CV-OCR-System/README.md

 ## Prerequisites
 - Linux or macOS or Windows
 - Python 3.6 or more
-- Only CPU is ok for training
+- Only CPU is OK for training
 - Install PyTorch and dependencies from http://pytorch.org
 - Other packages
 ```bash